The MFA in Creative Writing and Poetics is a two-year, 48-credit graduate degree.

 Semester-long courses in creative writing workshops require regular submission of original work for critique, oral presentation, and editing.
 Creative reading and writing courses have distinct literature and creative writing components.

-Students have ample choices to fulfill the 6-credit elective requirement and may choose courses from a wide range of offerings (including taking extra literature and workshop courses).
+Students have ample choices to fulfill the 6-credit elective requirement and may choose courses from a wide range of offerings (including taking extra poetics and workshop courses).
 The Creative Writing and Poetics program also offers the following electives:

 There are a variety of courses available that provide professional development in teaching and publishing.